 Inyambo (sacred cows)

 These are long-horned cows that were highly treasured and decorated with expensive Jewelry.
 Keepers had to sing for them as a sign of respect for their culture.
 When this cow has reached one year of age,

-From the visit to King’s palace, its advisable to have additional activity at nearby Ethnographic Museum to make a complete tour.
+From the visit to Kings Palace Museum, its advisable to have additional activity at nearby Ethnographic Museum to make a complete tour.

 Closed days for Museum

-The museum is open to the public however, it’s closed on Omuganda Day for general cleaning for both nationals and non-nationals.
+The Kings Palace Museum is open to the public however, it’s closed on Umuganda Day for general cleaning for both nationals and non-nationals.
 Also on 7th April, for Genocide Memorial Day to reflect respect for the victims.